jongukp/rocket/qa-exercise-master/README.md

 - a footer with a button to add boxes and a separate button to remove boxes
 - an area where we can see boxes with numbers in them show up on the screen

-### Known Issues

-1. Unfortunately, the developers didn't plan effectively for users clicking the `Remove Box` button if there aren't any boxes present.
-What tests could we add for this?
-2. Users can only add up to 20 boxes.
-What tests could we run to ensure this is true?
-3. The last QA Engineer left a test broken.
-Could you fix it?

 ## Steps

 1. Ensure you have Google Chrome installed.
 Otherwise, you'll need to reconfigure Cypress to work with your browser of choice.